Life Is Good (horse): 2021: Three-year-old season

-After a workout on March 20 an examination followed and it was found that had an apparent hind-end injury.
-On 26 March went through surgery for the removal of a small chip in his left hind ankle.
-Trainer Bob Baffert responded, "He couldn't have worked more beautifully.
+After a workout on March 20, an examination followed and it was found that Life Is Good had an apparent hind-end injury.
+On 26 March, he underwent surgery for the removal of a small chip in his left hind ankle.
+Baffert said, "He couldn't have worked more beautifully.
 It was a great, nice cruising work like he usually does.
 He's so light on his feet.
-He came back (to the barn), the rider said he felt great … Then all of a sudden later in the morning, you could tell something was bothering him in the hind leg."
+He came back (to the barn), the rider said he felt great ...
+Then all of a sudden later in the morning, you could tell something was bothering him in the hind leg."
 Life Is Good was to have been pointed to the Santa Anita Derby but those plans and the Triple Crown events were abandoned.

-With the ramifications of trainer Bob Baffert being suspended in Kentucky and in New York by NYRA due to stablemate's Medina Spirit post positive drug test after finishing first the 2021 Kentucky Derby connections of Life Is Good moved him to Todd A. Pletcher and on June 24 he had his first work out at Keeneland after the successful operation.
+With the ramifications of Baffert being suspended in Kentucky and in New York by NYRA due to Medina Spirit's positive drug test after finishing first in the 2021 Kentucky Derby, connections of Life Is Good moved him to Todd A. Pletcher.
+On June 24, he had his first workout at Keeneland after the successful operation.

 In his first start for Todd A. Pletcher, Life Is Good was entered in the Grade I H. Allen Jerkens Memorial Stakes at Saratoga Race Course.
-A sprint race for three-year-olds Life Is Good clashed with sprinting sensation Jackie's Warrior who was coming off an easy win in the Amsterdam Stakes.
+In this sprint race for three-year-olds, he clashed with sprinting sensation Jackie's Warrior who was coming off a win in the Amsterdam Stakes.
 From the widest barrier, number 6, Life Is Good, burst away to a two-length lead over Jackie's Warrior after a half-mile in :44.16.
-As they entered the straight Jackie's Warrior cut into the margin and forged to the leading by about a half a length before jockey Mike E. Smith pressured Life Is Good.
-Life Is Good cut into the margin but was beaten by a neck on the line in a time of 1:21.39 on a fast track.
-Todd A. Pletcher after the event was very pleased, commenting "He ran super.
+As they entered the straight, Jackie's Warrior cut into the margin and forged to the lead by about a half a length before jockey Mike E. Smith pressured Life Is Good.
+The latter cut into the margin but was beaten by a neck on the line in a time of 1:21.39 on a fast track.
+Todd A. Pletcher after the event was very pleased, commenting, "He ran super.
 Running 1:21 and 1 off a layoff.
 It was a big effort."